 • creating the option of a joint application for divorce, alongside retaining the option for one party to initiate the process

 • removing the ability to contest a divorce

 • introducing a minimum timeframe of 6 months, from petition stage to final divorce (20 weeks from petition stage to decree nisi; 6 weeks from decree nisi to decree absolute).

 Aiming for a reduction in conflict when children are involved

 The current legal framework restricts a couple’s ability to resolve a conflict constructively, which often leads to escalating tension with children caught in the midst of it.
 As a member of the Law Society’s Children Panel, Andy is especially keen to see a reduction in the stress placed on children during a divorce.

 Advice and support is available

 If any of these issues have touched you, then Andy and his team of experienced family lawyers across Newark, Southwell and Mansfield are available to discuss your personal circumstances in confidence.
-He is also a Resolution Accredited Family Law Specialist and has significant experience in mediation for separating couples.
+He is also a Resolution Accredited Family Law Specialist.